cdklabs/awscdk-appsync-utils/API.md

 });

 // The SourceApiAssociationMergeOperationProvider construct creates the Lambda handlers for submitting the merge operation
-// and ensuring that it succeeded or failed. const provider = new appsync.SourceApiAssociationMergeOperationProvider(this, 'SchemaMergeProvider', {
+// and ensuring that it succeeded or failed.
+It can optionally be added to the schema merge operation to share the same provider
+// across multiple merge operations. const provider = new appsync.SourceApiAssociationMergeOperationProvider(this, 'SchemaMergeProvider', {
   pollingInterval: cdk.Duration.seconds(5),
   totalTimeout: cdk.Duration.minutes(30)